Restoring life, vitality and wellbeing

 CBD and Your Dog

-Changing Your Dog's Behavior, How He or She Thinks and Experience Life
+Changing Your Dog's Behavior, How He or She Thinks and Experiences Life

 Our approach to training can almost always change behaviors.
 Even the most extreme behaviors.
 What's even more exciting to us is that in changing a dog's behavior it can often change how a dog thinks and experiences life.
 Why is that important?
 Glad you asked.
 Let's say you have a Miniature Schnauzer named Fred.
 Fred gets aggressive every time he sees another dog.
 Through our training we can teach Fred not to ever show aggression towards another dog.
 When Fred is then in the presence of another dog, but not allowed to show aggression, his experience of other dogs can turn from seeing the other dog as a threat (it's what causes most aggression) to being intrigued or curious about other dogs.
 Fred's interest can then lead to relating to other dogs who now are seen as a source of pleasure.
 The problem is that inner experience doesn’t always change.
-It's possible that Fred may always sees other dogs as threats, feel fearful but refuses to act on that fear as a result of training.
-We have done our job as trainers.
-Still, that’s an awful way for Fred to live.
+It's possible that Fred may always see other dogs as threats, feel fearful but refuse to act on that fear as a result of training.
+While we have done our job as trainers (stopped the aggression) it's a sad way for Fred to live.
 That’s where CBD comes in.
 CBD can help to change Fred's inner experience.

 How and Why Does CBD Work?